 Role of sleep quality in the metabolic syndrome

-Three articles on PainSci cite Koren 2016: 1.
+Three pages on PainSci cite Koren 2016: 1.
 The Insomnia Guide for Chronic Pain Patients 2.
 Insomnia Until it Hurts 3.
 Chronic, Subtle, Systemic Inflammation

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.